neos/neos-ui/README.md

 > A prototype for the [Neos CMS](https://www.neos.io/) written in ReactJS with Immutable data structures.

+## Features
+* Updated Font-Awesome to v4.5.0.
+* Better editing experience for responsive websites.
+* Faster load times for the backend.
+* No reload constraint for the correct stylesheets on multi-site systems.

 ## Installation
 *Composer support coming soon...*